56kyle/qbwc/README.md

             - [x] Query
             - [ ] Void

+## TODO ##
+    + Change all uses of &. to the longer version with && (I can not express how much pain this will bring me.
+This goes against every fiber of my being.)
+    + Check if this can be used with the qbwc ~> 1.0.0 as a base since that should allow usage of ruby 2.2.2
+    + Contemplate the morality/ethical concerns of backporting this for ruby 2.2.2 when it was depreciated in 2018.
+I can only imagine the sheer quantity of security issues involved with using such an old version of ruby.

 ## Important Variables ##
 ##### Entity Class #####
     @qb_entity = String; Qb name for the entity.
 (CamelCase)